Gran Sabana: Auyantepui

 Although the Auyantepui is not part of the Gran Sabana as the exact delimitation of the territory, it is considered by many to be part of it, being the most famous tepui throughout Guiana.
-It is in the Canaima Northwest and is one of the most recognized tepuis in the world, because it comes from the highest waterfall in the world, the Angel Falls (named for the local indigenous "Karepacupai-merú") with an almost 979 m freefall.
+It is in the Canaima Northwest and is one of the most recognized tepuis in the world, because from it comes Angel Falls, the highest waterfall in the world with an almost 979 m freefall.